antmicro/verilator/docs/guide/exe_verilator.rst

    Enable FST waveform tracing in the model.
 This overrides :vlopt:`--trace`.
 See also :vlopt:`--trace-threads` option.

-.. option:: --trace-saif

-   Enable SAIF tracing in the model.
-This overrides :vlopt:`--trace`.

 .. option:: --trace-max-array <depth>

    Rarely needed.
 Specify the maximum array depth of a signal that may be